SehajDxstiny/personal-website/src/pages/posts/meaning-of-life.md

 	> “I know of no better life purpose than to perish in attempting the great and the impossible.” - Nietzsche

 12. Pursue bold and crazy ideas but with good explanations backing them and insights into what things can happen (unlike [galactic](https://en.wikipedia.org/wiki/Asgardia)  [micronations](https://en.wikipedia.org/wiki/Nation_of_Celestial_Space)).
+Physics runs the world.

 	> “Build technology and don’t lie, AND don’t fake it till you make it, be honest and hope you make it.” – geohot